hashicorp/consul/website/source/docs/guides/outage.html.markdown

 Both of these strategies involve a potentially lengthy time to reboot or rebuild a failed server.
-If this is impractical or if building a new server with the same IP isn't an option, you need to remove the failed server using the `raft/peers.json` recovery file on all remaining servers.
+If this is impractical or if building a new server with the same IP isn't an option, you need to remove the failed server.
+Usually, you can issue a [`force-leave`](/docs/commands/force-leave.html) command to remove the failed server if it's still a member of the cluster.

+If the `force-leave` isn't able to remove the server, you can remove it manually using the `raft/peers.json` recovery file on all remaining servers.

 To begin, stop all remaining servers.
 You can attempt a graceful leave, but it will not work in most cases.
 Do not worry if the leave exits with an